CUB1CWH/rk918-fw/README.md

 <img width="678" height="915" alt="image" src="https://github.com/user-attachments/assets/19c3e355-4af0-4e87-a40b-88c3eb6daf6a" />

 These pads are used to enter bootloader mode, which is important if the firmware updater tool cannot detect the keyboard.
+This is also important if you cannot get the keyboard to work at all.
 To use them:

 With the keyboard unplugged, short the two pads using a bent paper clip or similar tool.